deven/ddrescue_to_dmsetup/README.md

 # ddrescue_to_dmsetup
-Script to convert dd_rescue log files into dmsetup config files to simulate errors in the copied image.
+Script to convert GNU ddrescue log files into dmsetup config files to simulate errors in the copied image.